Deesus/ipq_multidict/README.md

 ```

 #### Limitations:
--Items inserted into heap must not be mutable objects (e.g. arrays,
+- Items inserted into heap must not be mutable objects (e.g. arrays,
 dicts, etc.).
--Changing priorities is unsupported if multiple non-unique keys exist in heap.
+- Changing priorities is unsupported if multiple non-unique keys exist in heap.

+#### Additional Info:
 In order to avoid confusion between the term "key" in a priority queue (i.e.
 'priority key') and the term "key" in a hash/dict, we will refer to "priority
 value" as the value that determines the placement of said item/object in the